 The Provincial Court of Alberta

 Welcome to the Provincial Court of Alberta, a court that has served Albertans for more than a century and has grown to meet the continuously evolving needs of Alberta’s diverse society.
-During this time the Court has maintained the confidence of Albertans and has a reputation for providing accessible and timely justice to all Albertans.
+During this time, the Court has maintained the confidence of Albertans and has a reputation for providing accessible and timely justice to all.

 The Court serves the public by providing access to a fair, efficient and innovative system of justice.
-We are a team of highly trained experts that provide an impartial and independent forum that:
+We are a team of highly trained experts who provide an impartial and independent forum that:

 - is accessible to all Albertans regardless of their location or means;

 - maintains respect for the rule of law and confidence in the administration of justice; and

 - reflects cultural diversity and core values of fairness, accountability, integrity and excellence.

 The Provincial Court hears most of the criminal and civil cases in Alberta.
 All criminal cases start in Provincial Court, and 95% conclude there.
 Many traffic, regulatory and bylaw enforcement hearings take place here.
 Most civil cases also take place in Provincial Court, including cases involving landlord and tenant and claims involving less than $50,000.
 A majority of family law cases and child welfare cases are also heard by the Provincial Court.